easolhq/easolhq.github.io/docs/pricing_and_payments/per_person_unit_or_night.md

 If `variant.is_priced_per_person` returns true it is a per person variant, and false if it is a per unit variant.

 ### Per person
-Per person pricing is very straight forward to display;
+Per person pricing is very straightforward to display;
 {% raw %}
 ```liquid
 {% assign full_price = variant.price.fractional | money %}